| GENERAL INFO (Jump to Diary)|

 I walk around the harbour, and passes a strange museum.
 Outside, a rhino in natural size is hanging, while a line of pink Suricatas in oversize is watching the harbour.
 I don't dear (or bother) to have a look inside.
 As usually, the major part of business is restaurants.

 As the sun breaks through, it all get even better.
-Ten I realises; there is something odd with the shadows.
+Ten o'clock, I realises; there is something odd with the shadows.
 It turns out the walls are flat, and all the decorations are painted on!
 They have really done a great job with the entire town, and it does not really spoil the atmosphere.

 the way back along the coast, I stop a few times to capture some of the

 views and buildings.
 One is on an isthmus, and look so great.
 Now I see the

 buildings in the other beach towns also are painted.